si3792/drf-angular-user-system/README.md

 * `HTTPS` must be set to `true` when deploying over HTTPS.
 * `AUTO_REFRESH_TOKEN_INTERVAL_SECONDS` must be set according to the server's `ACCESS_TOKEN_EXPIRE_SECONDS`.
 Recommended is 300, with `ACCESS_TOKEN_EXPIRE_SECONDS` having default value of 600
+* USERNAME and PASSWORD must have allowed length values matching the server-side settings.
+(In usersystem's settings.py)

 ## License